-- Functional flows: High springtime flows scour fine sediment, rejuvenate the riverbed, and sustain wetlands - Sediment balance: Fine sediment, gravel, and larger cobble rock naturally move through the system.
-Balancing the amount of sediment that comes into a stretch of the river with the amount that leaves is critical - Confluence(s) with Poudre tributaries: Confluences with Spring Creek, Boxelder Creek, and numerous - Coarse & fine-scale river habitat: Both large and small-scale habitat features provide essential fish habitat pockets for reproduction, feeding, and escape from predators. - Water quality: Having the right levels of oxygen, nutrients, and turbidity and appropriate temperatures is
+- Functional flows: High springtime flows scour fine sediment, rejuvenate the riverbed, and sustain wetlands while base flows maintain essential aquatic habitat throughout the rest of the year. - Sediment balance: Fine sediment, gravel, and larger cobble rock naturally move through the system.
+Balancing the amount of sediment that comes into a stretch of the river with the amount that leaves is critical for river health. - Confluence(s) with Poudre tributaries: Confluences with Spring Creek, Boxelder Creek, and numerous other urban tributaries connect flows, plants seeds, and extends habitat for fish. - Coarse & fine-scale river habitat: Both large and small-scale habitat features provide essential fish habitat pockets for reproduction, feeding, and escape from predators. - Water quality: Having the right levels of oxygen, nutrients, and turbidity and appropriate temperatures is essential for sustaining the river's food web.

-Conservation priorities are ecological processes, plant or animal communities, and species that require protection, monitoring, and maintenance to sustain a functioning, healthy, and resilient river ecosystem.
+Consevation priorities focus on ecological processes, plant or animal communities, and species that require protection, monitoring, and maintenance to sustain a functioning, healthy, and resilient river ecosystem.